mattbierner/blog.mattbierner.com/_posts/2014-11-23-user-defined-operators-in-a-dynamic-scripting-language.md

 a +> b +> c * 2; // (a +> b) + (c * 2)
 ```

-Mapping schemes like prefix precedence allow us to correctly and easily parse user define operator expressions without having to consider elements like scope that are part of the semantics of the language.
-Even better, implementating this scheme is fairly easy.
+Mapping schemes like prefix precedence allow us to correctly and easily parse user defined operator expressions without having to consider elements like scope that are part of the semantics of the language.
+Even better, implementing this scheme is fairly easy.

-The downside is that operators in a prefix precedence scheme must start with a builtin operator and cannot fully control their properties (On this latter point, restricting precedence may actually be a positive for program clarify).
+The downside is that operators in a prefix precedence scheme must start with a builtin operator and cannot fully control their properties (On this latter point, restricting precedence may actually be a positive for program clarity).

 # User Defined Operator In Khepri